ChloeHades/YOURCODES/README.md

 ```
 npm run dev
 ```
-or user can install Vue.Js on Intellij, then open the front-end folder, Users can follow the steps in the readme file in the front-end folder
+or user can install Vue.Js on Intellij, then open the front-end folder, Users can follow the steps in the readme file in the front-end folder.
+If you encounter problems installing npm, you can search for solutions on google.

 <font size = 3>Back-end:</font>